 The 5th week of the programme is entirely dedicated to Advocacy and empowers students with knowledge and skill that enable them to become active leaders of change in the PC field in their local and national environment.
 The first sessions focus on defining the advocacy concept and on stating its important place in the students’ role as leaders.
 The following sessions combine theoretical aspects of the advocacy cycle and advocacy techniques, with practical exercises in which students work on the advocacy aspects of their projects.
 The sessions present specialized, theoretical knowledge on each advocacy stage (analyse situations, identify problem, set advocacy aim and objectives, analyse laws and policies, identify targets and build alliances, develop an advocacy message and implement an action plan).
 Several sessions are dedicated to building specific skills needed in the advocacy process, such as organizing and preparing face-to-face meetings, analysing laws and policies and writing position papers, working with the media and producing press releases or carrying out media interviews, using social media as a means to advance advocacy messages to various audiences.

 A tuition fee is charged for the Master’s degree and depends on the country of residence.
-This is graded according to countries in accordance with the OECD definition.
+This is graded according to countries in accordance with the OECD definition of high and low income countries.